Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Scalar examples of generalized standard triples

+For a construction of rational $\E(z)$ and $\F(z)$ that show this is a local linearization (unless $z=1$ is an eigenvalue), see~\cite{amiraslani2008linearization}.
+The paper~\cite{mackey2016linearizations} goes further and gives a general method of constructing all strong linearizations for Bernstein matrix polynomials, including this one (which they show is strictly equivalent to the second companion form for the monomial basis, without any restrictions on $z$ or on the leading coefficient).
 We have $p^{-1}(z) = \X(z \C_{1} - \C_{0})^{-1}\Y$ if $p(z) \neq 0$.
 This pencil was first analyzed in~\cite{jonsson2001eigenvalue} and~\cite{jonsson2004solving}.
-One of the present authors independently invented and implemented a version of this linearization in Maple (except using $\P^{\mathrm{T}}(z)$, and reversed from the above form) in about $2004$.
-For a review of Bernstein linearization, see~\cite{mackey2016linearizations}.
-For a proof of its numerical stability, see the original thesis~\cite{jonsson2001eigenvalue}.
-We supply a proof in section \ref{proofs-sec}.
+One of the present authors independently invented and implemented a version of this companion pencil in Maple (except using $\P^{\mathrm{T}}(z)$, and flipped from the above form) in about $2004$.
+For a proof of numerical stability, see the original thesis~\cite{jonsson2001eigenvalue}.
 The standard triple is, we believe, new to this paper.